twilio/authy-devise/README.md

 # Authy Devise [![Build Status](https://travis-ci.org/twilio/authy-devise.svg?branch=master)](https://travis-ci.org/twilio/authy-devise)

-This is a [Devise](https://github.com/plataformatec/devise) extension to add Two-Factor Authentication with Authy to your rails application.
+This is a [Devise](https://github.com/plataformatec/devise) extension to add [Two-Factor Authentication with Authy](https://www.twilio.com/docs/authy) to your Rails application.

 ## Pre-requisites

-To use the Authy API you will need a Twilio Account, [sign up for a free account here](https://www.twilio.com/try-twilio).
+To use the Authy API you will need a Twilio Account, [sign up for a free Twilio account here](https://www.twilio.com/try-twilio).

 Create an [Authy Application in the Twilio console](https://www.twilio.com/console/authy/applications) and take note of the API key.